I raise Accepted colors and Non-Standard Variety (NSV) colors of Silkie Chickens to meet the American Poultry

 I hatch for orders, eggs not sold and my projects :) ...
 ALL YEAR about every 2 weeks.
 I band all chicks by the rooster of the coop...
 I have my flock listed above.

 I have a hard time listing them all.
 Especially the 2mo olds!!
+So cute!!
 They are all mine until I run out of room and decide to sell them 0:).
 Summer is a good time to come by and get a special on them...
 It's SO HOT!

 10 one month olds or